StanDog/npp-phpautocompletion/README.md

 This is a plugin for the Notepad++ text editor.

-Written by Stanislav Eckert, 2013-2014B ase plugin template by Damjan Zobo Cvetko
+Written by Stanislav Eckert, 2013-2015
+Base plugin template by Damjan Zobo Cvetko